satwkk/Procedural-Terrain-Generation-Unity-/README.md

 # Procedural-Terrain-Generation

-Generated procedural mesh based on noise and height map.
+Generates procedural mesh based on noise and height map.
 Perlin Noise is used to generate noise.
 (Will add simplex noise later)

 ## Examples